Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 These IDs are preserved between app upgrades, are saved and restored during the standard application backup process, and are removed at uninstall.
 If the current SDK privacy status is `optedout`, calling this method results in no operations being performed.

 **Tip**: The `identifiers` dictionary contains IDs with the Identifier type as the key, and the string identifier as the value.
+Both the identifier type and identifier should have valid string values (non null or empty), otherwise these identifiers are ignored by the Identity extension.

 #### **Syntax**